 ASSIGNMENT POLICY: It is expected that you will arrive on time to class ready to work and have assigned work completed by the start of class.
 It will be difficult for you to fulfill the course goals and participate effectively in class without your synchronous participation.
-If you are unable to attend class or complete an assignment for any reason, please contact me as soon as possible.
 My aim is to create a distance-learning environment that supports and encourages your learning, so please do not hesitate to contact me if you have any questions or concerns about the course or course assignments.
 Work handed in that does not have an excused absence will have a 5 point deduction for each day it is late.